Office of Faculty & Global Affairs Team

 Birgitta “Gitta” Rausch-Montoto serves as Director of Faculty and Global Affairs.
 Her primary focus is on facilitating the development of international and intercultural bridges between internal and external partners, developing and implementing operational policies, procedures and processes institution-wide, and synergizing the university’s strategic global efforts.
 She serves on the International Travel Committee to recommend and operationalize safety and security measures for faculty and staff, and serves as Fulbright U.S. Scholar Program Campus Liaison to boost FIU’s overall participation in the program.
 Since 2014, she has been chairing the university-wide Textbook Affordability Task Force which implements initiatives to ensure college affordability and meet the State’s compliance requirements.

 Prior to joining the Office of Faculty and Global Affairs, Patricia served as the Administrative Coordinator in the College of Arts and Sciences for Dr. Meredith Newman during her tenure as Vice Dean.
-Additionally, she served as the Coordinator for the FIU Foundation Board of Directors and administered in the organizational growth of the board, developed engaging board meetings, and enhanced the overall member experience through the creation of a member web portal, redesign of the Foundation’s website, and enhanced measures related to key documents and policies.
+She also served as the Coordinator for the FIU Foundation Board of Directors and administered in the organizational growth of the board, served as the secretary for the board meetings, enhanced the overall member experience and engagement, and heightened measures related to key documents and policies.
 Patricia earned both her Bachelors of Science in Social Work and her Masters of Public Administration from Florida International University (’09) (’12).
 In Fall 2018, she will begin the Ph.D. in Public Affairs at FIU.
 Additionally, she is an active member within the American Society for Public Administration and the Section for Women in Public Administration where she currently serves as Chair of the National Awards Breakfast.